AnnieMT/build-in-hxe-deploy-to-cloud/README.md

     ![Clone 2](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step1-3a.png)

-    You should have both your respositories cloned in your workspace like this:
+    You should have both your repositories cloned in your workspace like this:

     ![Cloned workspace](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step1-3b.png)